Rastagong/A-Humble-Hunter/README.md

 * The rabbit eating sound (lapinEating.wav) is a work by Traveler licensed under the Creative Commons Attribution 3.0 (CC-BY). http://freesound.org/people/Traveler/sounds/13537/
 * The rabbit escape sound (lapinFuite.wav) is a work by elektroproleter licensed under the Creative Commons Attribution 3.0 (CC-BY). http://freesound.org/people/elektroproleter/sounds/157567/
 * The rabbit moaning sound (lapinBlesse.wav) is a work by AntumDeluge published in the public domain. http://opengameart.org/content/mouse-imitation
+* The door opening sound (doorOpening.wav) was produced with the amazing Bfxr software.

 ### Music
 * Lost In The Meadows is a calm and enchanting music by Brandon Morris (HaelDB), which is licensed under the Creative Commons Attribution 3.0 (CC-BY).
 You should really listen to his tracks on OpenGameArt.org or Youtube. http://opengameart.org/content/lost-in-the-meadows, https://www.youtube.com/brandon75689

 ### Miscellaneous
 * The Write Feather icon (Narro.ico) is a work by Double-J Design (http://www.doublejdesign.co.uk) published under the terms of the Creative Commons Attribution 3.0 license (CC-BY).